 Security:

-Security is important for the sole reason of the registered users’ passwords that will have to be stored.
+Security is important for the sole reason of the registered virtual users’ passwords that will have to be stored.
 Since these passwords might be shared with other applications or programs with more sensitive data, the passwords should be encrypted with up-to-date technologies.
 All data should be stored in compliance with GDPR’s regulation.

 Maintainability: